3210439/3210439/README.md

 ### **This Year’s Goals**

 - Develop and launch my own project
-- Master server optimization strategies
+- learning server optimization strategies
-- Contribute to open-source projects on GitHub
+- Contribute to openSource projects on GitHub